§1223.4. Telehealth; rulemaking required

 furnish healthcare services via telehealth to persons at originating sites in Louisiana.
 The

-rules shall ensure that any such healthcare provider possesses, at a minimum, an unrestricted
+rules shall ensure that the healthcare provider possesses, at a minimum, an unrestricted and

 which the healthcare provider is located, and that the license is comparable to its